-Software applications on the lab computers include Avid Media Composer, Avid Pro Tools, the entire Adobe Creative Suite, Logic Pro X, Vectorworks, Autodesk, 3ds Max, and more.
+Software applications on the lab computers include Avid Media Composer, Avid Pro Tools, the entire Adobe Creative Suite, Logic Pro X, Vectorworks, Autodesk and 3ds Max.

-Since students couldn’t run the software on their own devices, Gilbert and the rest of the IT team needed to find a way to make the apps accessible to the students.
+Since students couldn’t run the software on their own devices.
+So, Gilbert and the rest of the IT team needed to find a way to make the apps accessible to students.